ajayrakde/github-kanha-210925/replit.md

 PostgreSQL serves as the primary database, managed with Drizzle ORM for type-safe operations.
 The schema includes tables for users, products, orders, cart items, offers/coupons, and influencers, enabling product inventory, order management, coupon usage limits, and influencer performance tracking.

 ## Authentication & Session Management
 Authentication is handled via OTP (One-Time Password) verification sent to phone numbers during checkout.
-User accounts are automatically created upon their first order. `express-session` manages session data, including cart persistence.
+User accounts are automatically created upon their first order. `express-session` manages session data with PostgreSQL persistent storage via `connect-pg-simple`, ensuring sessions persist across server restarts and browser refreshes.
+Session cookies have a default lifetime of 3 days.

 ## State Management
 Client-side state is managed using TanStack Query for server-related data and React's built-in state management for local UI states.
 The application employs optimistic updates and cache invalidation for data consistency.